 Get the 3-5 Playful Preschool e-Book!

-25+preschool activities by 25 bloggers, 10 printables, 50 links to activities not featured in the book all for $8.99!
+25+ Preschool activities by 25 bloggers, 10 printables, PLUS 50 links to activities not featured in the book.

-Follow the Hooligans on Facebook
+Follow the Hooligans on Facebook!

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.